KerstinLieu/assessment_dir/README.md

 The FASTA file made was uploaded to MUSCLE, and the aligned sequence was downloaded as a clustal file named CLUSTAL_multiple_sequence_alignment.clw.
 If the zip file of the repository was downloaded, the clustal file should be in the same directory as the code file (DataScience2.ipynb).
-This file needs to be opened and read in Python using this code: with open("CLUSTAL_multiple_sequence_alignment.clw","r") as clw:
+This file needs to be opened and read using this code: with open("CLUSTAL_multiple_sequence_alignment.clw","r") as clw:
     align = AlignIO.read(clw,"clustal")